P/E RATIO: [FAIL]

 This strategy looks at the rate which earnings grow and evaluates this rate of growth from different angles.
 The 4 tests immediately following are detailed below.

-If the growth rate of the prior three quarter's earnings, -26.67%, (versus the same three quarters a year earlier) is greater than the growth rate of the current quarter earnings, -164.71%, (versus the same quarter one year ago) then the stock fails, with one exception: if the growth rate in earnings between the current quarter and the same quarter one year ago is greater than 30%, then the stock would pass.
-The growth rate over this period for IBKR is -164.7%, and it would therefore fail this test.
+If the growth rate of the prior three quarter's earnings, -105.48%, (versus the same three quarters a year earlier) is less than the growth rate of the current quarter earnings, 46.15%, (versus the same quarter one year ago) then the stock passes.

-The EPS growth rate for the current quarter, -164.71% must be greater than or equal to the historical growth which is -6.67%.
-Since this is not the case IBKR would therefore fail this test.
+The EPS growth rate for the current quarter, 46.15% must be greater than or equal to the historical growth which is -6.67%.
+IBKR would therefore pass this test.

 EARNINGS PERSISTENCE: [FAIL]